-Surveillance video captures Indiana police raid of Atlanta Town Hall
+Surveillance video captures Indiana police raid targeting Atlanta official

 There are no formal charges filed against Emmert.

-I-Team 8 obtained security camera footage of the Town Hall raid.
+I-Team 8 obtained security camera footage of the operation, from two cameras positioned on the Town’s garage.
 It includes two angles outside the building, from 9 a.m. to noon.
 The video shows officers talking to Emmert and handing over documents that he reviews.
 I-Team 8 requested copies of the search warrants executed that day, to learn what investigators were searching for, but those warrants on Wednesday remained under seal.

-While the footage shows state troopers going in and out of the Atlanta Town Hall, Indiana State Police does not cart off large boxes, file cabinets, or any stacks of documents.
+While the footage shows state troopers going in and out of the building, Indiana State Police does not cart off large boxes, file cabinets, or any stacks of documents.
 The video shows Emmert spends most of the time during the raid on his phone, often taking calls inside a truck owned by the town government.

 I-Team 8 requested call logs and texts on any government-issued cellphone that Emmert used on Oct.
 2. The town’s attorney said the town government never issued a phone to Emmert.